 The ideology of dualism versus monotheism is a more abstract concept.
 Dualism, dividing the world into good and evil forces, promotes demonization and hatred.
 In contrast, monotheism sees G-d as the source of both good and bad, highlighting human potential for positive and negative behaviour.
 This understanding provides a path toward peace and reconciliation to achieve harmony in the “messianic times.”

 Rabbi Sacks explains succinctly the role antisemitism plays in legitimizing evil behaviour toward Israel and towards Jews.

-Is there a solution to this problem?
+Is there a resolution to this dilemma?

-“Pope John XXIII and his successor Paul VI, reflecting on the Holocaust, read the work of the historian Jules Isaac who showed how ‘the teachings of contempt of the Church towards the Jews had given rise to a history of libels, false accusations, forced conversions, inquisitions, burnings at the stake, expulsions, ghettoes and pogroms.
+“Pope John XXIII and his successor Paul VI, reflecting on the Holocaust, read the work of the historian Jules Isaac, who showed how ‘the teachings of contempt of the Church towards the Jews had given rise to a history of libels, false accusations, forced conversions, inquisitions, burnings at the stake, expulsions, ghettoes and pogroms.